FelixFalling/rustBobbleHeadSimulation/README.md

 # rustBobbleHeadSimulation
-Rust desktop simulation of bobble heads for desktop
+Rust desktop simulation of bobble heads for desktop.

+Test